Lemoncode/webpack-by-sample/version 4/01 Styles/04 images/README.md

 # Appendix - Organize dist folder into subfolders

-It will possible to organize `dist` folder into subfolders.
+It will be possible to organize `dist` folder into subfolders.

-To do this we will need to modify the _wepback.config.js_ file.
+To do this we will need to modify the _webpack.config.js_ file.

 We have to modify the loader for `.png` and `.jpg` files to add a parameter called **name** to especify the subfolder:

-_wepback.config.js_
+_webpack.config.js_

 ```diff
       {